Overseas Security Advisory Council (OSAC)

 Sub-Committee for Outreach

-Sub-Committee for Outreach mission is to promote and enhance OSAC’s effectiveness by broadening and deepening engagement with constituents, and sustaining public-private security information
+Sub-Committee for Outreach mission is to promote and enhance OSAC’s effectiveness by broadening and deepening engagement with members, and sustaining public-private security information

 CHAIR Christina Johnson, Director, Global Safety and Security, Chemonics International Inc.